Attentive Temporal Pooling for Conformer-based Streaming Language Identification in Long-form Speech: System Description

 \subsection{Domain adaptation}

 Training a neural network model for the LangID system described above can be very expensive, especially when the model is trained on massively multilingual datasets.
-When we deploy the LangID system to different applications, it is usually desired that the same neural network model is deployed to all applications, while each application has the ability to slightly adjust the output probabilities to make it consistent with the domain prior knowledge.
+For simplicity, when we deploy the LangID system to different applications, it is usually desired that the same neural network model is deployed to all applications, while each application has the ability to adjust the output probabilities to make it consistent with the application specific class prior probabilities and perhaps data differences.

 For example, assume we want to deploy a LangID model to identify the language in videos for two different video hosting websites.
 It is possible that most videos on website A are in English, while most videos on website B are in Spanish.
-At training time, we could include datasets from both website to make our model robust.
-However, when deploying the model, we want the system to incorporate such prior information.
+At training time, we could include datasets from both websites to make our model robust.
+However, when deploying the model, we want the system to incorporate such prior information and additional data related differences.

+One approach is the use of a Gaussian backend classifier applied to i-vectors~\cite{mccree2014_1} or x-vectors~\cite{snyder2018spoken}.
+In this work, we explore basic approaches of what can be done if only the model output probabilities are available.
+For example, the results are generated by a cloud service.
+Here we describe two domain adaptation approaches: \textit{prior replacement} and a discriminatively trained \textit{output transform}.
+They do not require updating the LangID neural network itself, thus making it possible to deploy a unified inference backend with one LangID model to handle requests from different domains, as shown in Fig.~\ref{fig:adaptation}.